asalexanderlee/bootcamp-2/README.md

 * Try to insert objects into your models that violate one of your model constraints.

 ## Release 4
+_this is an optional release, but is very, very good practice._

 Write a todo application that runs in the terminal.
 It should do the following:

 * Query the database and return an ordered list of all oustanding todos.
 * Allow users to insert new todos.
 (Write the todo to the database and refresh the console.)
-* Allow users to delete todos from the list.
-(Remove the todo from the database and refresh the console.)
+* Allow users to delete todos from the list by typing the number of the todo.
+(Remove the todo from the database by id and refresh the console.)